 8- Get As Financially Free As Possible

 Most people find themselves with many bills and living from paycheck to paycheck.
 If you are able to, minimize what you have and work towards paying off debts.
 Most of us will find that we will have a mortgage to pay for most of our lives but if we can eliminate all other debts it will make life much easier and more affordable.

 Work towards paying off credit cards, auto loans, student loans, or any other bills you may have.
 Once that is done you can then start saving money for things like paying extra on your mortgage, an emergency fund, or money to purchase more expensive items for the homestead.

 This can be a difficult process especially for a family living on one income.
 We are not there yet but we do believe it is very important in life to be debt free.

 We like to try to learn to do a little of each so that we can at least make an attempt at fixing something before paying someone to do it for us.
 You also need skills like changing oil and other basic auto maintenance.
 Learning new skills never goes out of fashion and will always be a good plan whether you are trying to start homesteading or you’ve been at it for a while.

 Read about Building Livestock Fence

 Read about Building a Milk Stanchion

-I hope this list gives you a place to start homesteading questions and gives you an idea of what to do now.
+I hope this list answers your how to start homesteading questions and gives you an idea of what to do now.
 Taking life one day and one step at a time when you start homesteading makes life much easier.
 Did I leave anything out?
-What is your top tip to start homesteading?
+What is your top tip on how to start homesteading?